-Michael teaches double bass at the University of Arkansas and the Suzuki Music School of Arkansas and maintains a private teaching studio at his home in Rogers. .
-He recently initiated the Ozark MiniBass Project and serves on the board of the Ozark Philharmonic Youth Orchestra.
+Michael teaches double bass at the University of Arkansas and maintains a private teaching studio at his home in Rogers, where he initiated the Ozark MiniBass Project.
 As graduate assistant to Dr. Lucas Drew at University of Miami 1977-1980, Michael taught classroom string pedagogy and studio jazz electric bass as well as classical double bass.
 He was adjunct professor of electric bass and double bass at Florida International University, Miami, FL, from 1985-1987.

 Michael previously studied with Robert Rohe, principal bass of the New Orleans Symphony, from 1974-77.
 A graduate of Biloxi High School, he received his Bachelor and Master of Music degrees from the University of Southern Mississippi.
-He is a registered Suzuki music teacher and a member of the International Society of Bassists and the Suzuki Association of the Americas.
+He has trained as a Suzuki Music Teacher through the Suzuki Association of the Americas and isa member of the International Society of Bassists.

 Professional Playing Before Move to Arkansas

 As a double bassist with the Florida Philharmonic Orchestra for 20 years Michael recorded four CDs and played over 3,000 concerts, many of these accompanying artists such as Luciano Pavarotti, Roberta Flack, Isaac Stern, and Ray Charles.
 He also played briefly with the Ronnie Kole jazz trio in 1977, touring the Eastern United States and Canada, as well as the Mantovani Orchestra.

 Performed with these Professional Groups since move to Arkansas